ibm-cloud-docs/openshift/openshift_storage_odf_understand.md

 {: shortdesc}

 Virtual Private Cloud (VPC) clusters
-:   You can deploy ODF by using dynamic provisioning with {{site.data.keyword.block_storage_is_short}}.
+:   You can deploy ODF by using dynamic provisioning with {{site.data.keyword.block_storage_is_short}} or by using local disks on bare metal workers.
 For more information, see [Deploying OpenShift Data Foundation on VPC clusters](/docs/openshift?topic=openshift-deploy-odf-vpc).

 {{site.data.keyword.satelliteshort}} clusters
 :   If you want to deploy ODF to {{site.data.keyword.satelliteshort}} clusters, you can use the {{site.data.keyword.satelliteshort}} storage template.
 For more information, see the following links.